Embedded Behavioral Health Clinician

 She previously led a team that responded to traumatic events for a community mental health organization.
 She has been the clinical supervisor for Assertive Community Treatment team and a psychiatric hospital clinician.

-Joellen is one of our Embedded Behavioral Health Clinicians at Asheville Police and Fire department as well as Buncombe County EMS.
+Joellen is one of our Embedded Behavioral Health Clinicians at Asheville Police Department, Hendersonville Fire Department, Hendersonville Police Department and Transylvania County Sheriff Office.
 She delivers brief interventions and individual therapy to all emergency personnel.
 Joellen is a clinician on the Western North Carolina Peer Support Network, participating in Debriefings, Defusing’s and Crisis Management Briefings to support and deliver specialized post-critical incident services to emergency personnel in Western North Carolina.
 Joellen focuses on providing quality therapy using empirically based treatments including Cognitive-Behavioral Therapy (CBT) , Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT).
 Joellen has worked with individuals with trauma, mood, psychotic and substance mental health issues.